vstinner/misc/cpython/pep-core_dev_process.rst

 I'm working on a process to describe how a contributor becomes a core developer.
-The purpose is to be transparent, list "requirements" and responsabilities to the contributor, and have written rules to help to take a fair decision.
+The purpose is to be transparent, list "requirements" and responsibilities to the contributor, and have written rules to help to take a fair decision.

 This document is a draft.
 I chose to post it on python-committers.
 I